LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.392.2
+*Released*: 8 November 2023
+* Issue 48999: Unable to "Select them in the grid" when created trigger script runs after samples are added
+   * Add reselectRowCounts to InsertRowsResponse

 ### version 2.392.1
 *Released*: 8 November 2023
 * Merge release23.11-SNAPSHOT to develop: